thejpanganiban/python-underscore/README.md

 Methods
 -------

-It's currently under development at the moment.
+It's currently under development and you can contribute.

 ###each